-Thanks to a unique combination of ingredients your hair receives the essential nutrients that nourish the roots and hair and prevent their loss, our products contains everything your hair needs!
-In addition unlike ordinary hair care products, ours tackle the problem at the root.
-Because a stronger and vitalised scalp produces resistant and, of course, healthy hair
+Thanks to a unique combination of ingredients your hair receives the essential nutrients that nourish the roots and hair, and prevent their loss.
+Our shampoos and sprays are highly concentrated biotin, collagen and natural extracts (green tea, red ginseng).
+In addition unlike ordinary hair care products, ours tackle the problem at the root by cleansing the follicles and strengthening the shaft.
+Because a stronger and vitalised scalp produces more resistant and, of course, more silky hair!

 Conclusion: are alternatives to hair conditioners always the best option?

 All the recipes we have listed above are great ways to avoid the aggressive chemical compounds of manufactured hair conditioners – and to reduce the damage they may cause.
 However, it’s important to note that each of these home-made hair conditioners can only provide you with limited benefits since each of them is based on one primary ingredient.
 Besides, before making a natural hair conditioner yourself, make sure that you are not allergic to its components.